Skip to main content

 • Disregard for Symptoms ∞ Dismissing complaints of fatigue, brain fog, or feeling cold as “laziness” or “lack of commitment” instead of recognizing them as valid physiological signals of distress.

 These elements combine to create an environment where the body’s intelligent survival mechanisms are pitted against the program’s demands.
 The resulting internal state is one of perpetual, low-grade crisis.
-This sustained activation of the HPA axis directly antagonizes the delicate function of the HPT axis, making it profoundly difficult for an individual with a to find balance and feel well.
+This sustained activation of the HPA axis directly antagonizes the delicate function of the HPT axis, making it profoundly difficult for an individual with a thyroid condition to find balance and feel well.

 The program, while branded as a tool for health, becomes the primary source of the physiological stress that undermines it.